ashrayayelisetty/GDGC/README.md

 - Fetching: Fetches product data from an external API.

--Display: Displays products with images, titles, ratings, and prices.
+- Display: Displays products with images, titles, ratings, and prices.

--Adding products: Allows users to add products to a cart.
+- Adding products: Allows users to add products to a cart.

--Searh: Supports searching for products.
+- Searh: Supports searching for products.

--Quantity: Displays the cart with options to increase/decrease quantity or remove items.
+- Quantity: Displays the cart with options to increase/decrease quantity or remove items.

--Pricing details: Shows price details including total, platform fees, and shipping charges.
+- Pricing details: Shows price details including total, platform fees, and shipping charges.

 Technologies Used:
--HTML: Structure of the web pages.
+- HTML: Structure of the web pages.

--CSS: Styling of the application.
+- CSS: Styling of the application.

--JavaScript: Functionality and dynamic content handling.
+- JavaScript: Functionality and dynamic content handling.

--Fetch API: For fetching product data from an external source.
+- Fetch API: For fetching product data from an external source.

 File Structure:

 ─  README.md          # Project documentation

 ─  index.html         # Main HTML file

 ─  style.css          # CSS for styling

 ─  script.js          # JavaScript for functionality